 The Royal Burgh of Lanark Museum was established in 1990 and houses a collection of items which are used to illustrate the ancient and varied history of the town.

-Another attraction is the beautiful sandstone cotton mills of New Lanark, an official World Heritage Site.
+Another attraction is the beautiful sandstone cotton mills of New Lanark, an official World Heritage Site, internationally famous for its historic buildings.

 Lanarkshire is also the county of Bothwell Castle, which is the largest and finest 13th century stone castle in Scotland, much fought over during the Wars of Independence.
 Bothwell castle also sports its own country golf club.